 Product revenue, excluding revenue from certain custom products, is recorded at a point in time, while the majority of the service revenue and revenue from certain custom products is recorded over time.

-Refer to Note 17 for revenue by reportable segment, geography and product and service offerings.
+Refer to Note 17 for revenue by reportable segment and geography.

 5) Investments

 The following tables show the gross unrealized gains and (losses) aggregated by investment category for available-for-sale investments: